The Big Eight

 routine and had not been feeling well so she decided she would leave

-the band after did their six month stint in the
+the band after they did their six month stint in the

 ballrooms in Ireland.